ksdkamesh99/Reverse-Image-Search/README.md

 3. Now we need to install required libraries like opencv,spacy etc.

 ## To Do in future:-
+1. UI of website need to be improved.

+2. Need to add some more images in the dataset so as to improve the accuracy.

 ## Bug / Feature Request
 If you find a bug (gave undesired results), kindly open an issue [here]() by including your search query and the expected result.